 Behavioral Techniques

-- In vivo desensitization: Your therapist wants you to know that avoiding situations that make you angry isn’t going to solve your issues.
-By safely exploring such situations, you can learn that it really is irrational beliefs that are causing your pain.
+- In vivo desensitization: Your therapist wants you to know that avoiding situations that make you angry will not solve your issues.
+By safely exploring such situations, you can learn that irrational beliefs cause your pain.
 Thus, you can learn to resist the urge to feed into those beliefs at triggering times.

 Examples of REBT for Anger